PSHE (Personal, Social, Health Education) Policy including Relationships Education, Sex Education and Health Education

 Answering Difficult Questions and Sensitive Issues

 Staff members are aware that views around RSHE-related issues are varied.
-However, while personal views are respected, all RSHE issues are taught without bias using Jigsaw.
+However, while personal views are respected, all RSHE issues are taught without bias using Kapow.
 Topics are presented using a variety of views and beliefs so that pupils are able to form their own, informed opinions but also respect that others have the right to a different opinion.

 Both formal and informal RSHE arising from pupils’ questions are answered according to the age and maturity of the pupil(s) concerned.
 Questions do not have to be answered directly, and can be addressed individually later.
 The school believes that individual teachers must use their skill and discretion in this area and refer to the Child Protection Coordinator if they are concerned.

 Our school believes that RSHE should meet the needs of all pupils, answer appropriate questions and offer support.
-In Jigsaw Pieces (lessons) that cover RSE provision, this should be regardless of their developing sexuality and be able to deal honestly and sensitively with sexual orientation and gender diversity, answer appropriate questions and offer support.
+In Kapow Pieces (lessons) that cover RSE provision, this should be regardless of their developing sexuality and be able to deal honestly and sensitively with sexual orientation and gender diversity, answer appropriate questions and offer support.
 LGBT+ bullying is dealt with strongly yet sensitively.
 The school liaises with parents/carers on this issue to reassure them of the content and context.

 Involving parents and carers

-Parents’/carers’ evenings
+- Parents’/carers’ evenings

-Involvement in policy development
+- Involvement in policy development

-Involvement in curriculum development
+- Involvement in curriculum development

 Pupil Consultation:

-It is useful for pupils to be consulted on their own personal, social and citizenship development.
+- It is useful for pupils to be consulted on their own personal, social and citizenship development.
 Ask pupils either in individual classes or through the school council what sort of person they would like to be by the time they leave this school; what qualities, skills, attitudes, values are important to them as people?

-Develop this further by asking pupils how they feel the school could support them with this, what initiatives the school could implement to support this e.g. friendship benches, peer mentoring systems.
+- Develop this further by asking pupils how they feel the school could support them with this, what initiatives the school could implement to support this e.g. friendship benches, peer mentoring systems.

 Links to other policies and curriculum areas

-Science curriculum
+- Science curriculum

-Teaching and Learning Policy
+- Teaching and Learning Policy

-Equal Opportunities Policy
+- Equal Opportunities Policy

-Child Protection Policy
+- Child Protection Policy

 Training and support for staff

-All staff benefit from Jigsaw PSHE training in order to enhance their PSHE delivery skills.
+All staff benefit from Kapow PSHE training in order to enhance their PSHE delivery skills.
 Opportunities are provided for staff to identify individual training needs on a yearly basis and relevant support is provided.

 In addition to this, support for teaching and understanding PSHE issues is incorporated in our staff INSET programme, drawing on staff expertise and/or a range of external agencies.